msg-utcn/course-content/README.md

   - Explain what the Admin User role can do

 - 5.2.
 Practical:
+  - Create a auth module
     - Create a register and login endpoint
+    - Import PassportModule
+    - Create AuthService to validate
+  - Setting up a Local Login
+    - Move register endpoint to auth module
+    - Create `LocalAuthGuard` and `LocalAuthStrategy`
+    - Add `LocalAuthGuard` to the `/login` endpoint
   - Setting up a JWT Token authentication
+    - Import JwtModule and import secret and expiration time through the ConfigService
+    - Create types for JwtPayload and JwtToken
-    - Creating a guard for the endpoint
+    - Creating a `JwtStrategy` and `JwtGuard`
+    - Add JwtGuard to UsersController and QuestionManagementController
+  - Add OpenAPI support for authentication
+    - Tag secured controllers with ApiBearerAuth
+    - In `main.ts` set addBearerAuth on swaggerConfig
   - Testing Authentication through Postman and OpenApi
   - Setting up an Admin User role (Delete)
-  - Finish with a filter query endpoint on topic

 - 5.3 Homework
   - Create a filter query endpoint on the following: "Topic", "Title", "PostedBy"